rsmedrano-cloud/lucius-tui/README.md

 *   **Bottom Bar Information**: The bottom of the TUI dynamically displays the current working directory and the active LLM model.
 *   **Improved Rendering**: The conversation and input boxes use rounded borders and internal padding for a cleaner look and to improve the native mouse selection experience.

+## Changelog

+All notable changes to this project are documented in `CHANGELOG.md`.
+This project adheres to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format and [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+For a detailed history of changes, including new features, bug fixes, and improvements, please refer to the `CHANGELOG.md` file in the project's root directory.

 ## Requirements

 *   **Rust Toolchain**: This project requires a Rust toolchain version `1.70.0` or newer.
 It is recommended to use `rustup` to manage your Rust installations: